jifalops/localization/README.md

    on a 2D coordinate system.
 This is only available using RSS.
 5. DemoActivity - Try individual demos of the app's functional building blocks.

+### Data types

+#### RSS sample
+Raw samples of received signal strength.
+All RSS types have the same base fields.
+* id1 - Local MAC address
+* id2 - Remote MAC address
+* rss - Received signal strength in dBm
+* dist - Actual distance in meters

+WiFi 2.4 GHz and 5 GHz add two fields to the base type.
+* freq - Frequency in MHz (roughly 2400 or 5000)
+* width - Channel width in MHz, either 20, 40, 80, or 160.

+  Note that NN training sets that include freq and width will likely over-fit unless a substantially large and diverse set of samples are collected.

+Bluetooth LE adds one field to the base type.
+* txPower - Transmit power in dBm, or Integer.MIN_VALUE if unavailable.

+#### TOF sample
+Raw samples of Bluetooth measurements at both the HCI/snoop level and Java level.
+* id1 - Local MAC address
+* id2 - Remote MAC address
+* tof - Time of flight in nanoseconds
+* dist - Actual distance in meters

+#### RefiningParams (from database)
+Define how to combine multiple raw samples into a refined sample.
+* samples - The number of raw samples to collect, before dropping.
+* dropHighest - Drop the highest _n_ rssi values before applying `method`.
+* dropLowest - Drop the lowest _n_ rssi values before applying `method`.
+* method - How to combine the samples.
+  Must be "median", "mean", "max", or "min".

+Note RSSI are negative numbers so "highest" and "max" refer to values closest to zero.

+#### RangingParams (from database)
+The describe how to calculate the range of a given sample.
+* inputs - The number of inputs neurons the NN used.
+The number must be <= the number of inputs on the current data type.
+WiFi types can have up to 3 inputs for example.
+* hidden - The number of hidden neurons the NN used.
+* maxRange - Upper bound for ranging estimates.
+Should be 100 for WiFi or 10 for BT, but you can set other values.
+* weights - The array of weights resulting from NN training/testing.
+  The NN is MLP so the number of weights should be equal to `hidden * (inputs + outputs + 1) + outputs`.
+The number of outputs is always 1, so if using 3 inputs and 2 hidden, there should be 11 weights.

+  Note that all weights must be between -1 and 1, inclusive.
+  The inputs and outputs of the NN will be scaled.
+RSS ranges from -120 dBm to 0 dBm, and would be plugged into the NN as -1 and 1 respectively.

+Example use of RefiningParams and RangingParams

+5 samples are collected from a single device, 1 is dropped from the high and low end, then the median is calculated from the remaining 3 samples.
+The median is plugged into the NN testing function, which uses inputs, hidden, maxRange, and weights to calculate the estimated range of that device.

+#### RangingResult
+For collecting data on the effectiveness of the current RefiningParams and RangingParams.
+* id1 - The local device
+* id2 - The remote device
+* rss - The refined signal strength
+* freq - The refined frequency (WiFi only)
+* width - The refined channel width (WiFi only)
+* txPower - The refined transmit power (BTLE only)
+* dist - The acutal distance
+* range - The range estimate using the NN
+* fspl - The constant free space path loss range calculation, for comparison.

 ### Local storage
 Most data will need to be stored locally.
 Anything to be sent to or received from